feldera/feldera/docs/cloud.md

 # Feldera Cloud

-These instructions explain how to run the Feldera Platform on a AWS Elastic Kubernetes Service (EKS).
+These instructions explain how to install and run our enterprise offering, *Feldera Cloud*, on Amazon's Elastic Kubernetes Service (EKS).
+Contact us at `learnmore@feldera.com` if you are interested.

 ## Prerequisites